codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do sheep go to get their hair cut?
-The baa-baa shop.
+Where do rabbits go after they get married?
+On a bunny-moon.

 ## Daily Trivia

-In the server hosting industry IaaS stands for...
+Which of these Cherry MX mechanical keyboard switches is both tactile and clicky?
- 1. Internet as a Service
+ 1. Cherry MX Blue
- 2. Internet and a Server
+ 2. Cherry MX Brown
- 3. Infrastructure as a Service
+ 3. Cherry MX Red
- 4. Infrastructure as a Server
+ 4. Cherry MX Black

 <details>
   <summary>Answer</summary>
-  Infrastructure as a Service
+  Cherry MX Blue
 </details>